thomas-roos/aws-greengrass-lite/spec/components/tesd.md

   key, to make an HTTP request using the downloader lib to their IoT credential endpoint for a session token and access key.
-- [tesd-3] Other processes can now make requests on the core bus for the temporary credentials, such as the `teshttpserver` daemon which will host the credentials on a port for the AWS SDK to acquire.
+- [tesd-3] Other processes can now make requests on the core bus for the temporary credentials, such as the `tes-http-serverd` daemon which will host the credentials on a port for the AWS SDK to acquire.

 ## CLI parameters